E-Complish Breaks Down Three Bank Account Verification Methods to Satisfy Nacha WEB Rule Changes Coming March 2021.

 Commercially Available Validation Services and Using APIs

 The Commercially Available Validation Services and Using APIs method of account verification is using a third-party ‘Account Verification Provider’ to verify the bank account information provided by the account holder.
 Please note, most third-party ‘Account Verification Providers’ that we have talked to, tout that they can verify all U.S. based bank accounts.
 Still, in reality, we have found that the coverage is somewhere around 35-65% of all U.S. Bank accounts, and it is depending on the ‘Account Verification Provider.’
 Furthermore, in all cases, the third-party verification companies that we have talked to are charging for the “lookup” of the bank account information, no matter whether anything was verified, found, or not.
 This is because the information is derived from an ATM Network of some sort.
-Using the ATM Network, the Account Verification Providers can tell whether the account is 1) An Open Account, and, 2) The account has more than $0.00 cent balance.
+Using the ATM Network, the Account Verification Providers can tell whether the account is 1) An Open Account, and, 2) The account has more than a $0.00 cent balance.
 That’s it.

 With that said, until more banks participate with a “lookup” (thru an API, ATM Network, or some other method), to verify that the bank account exists and is open, it should be expected that this method is at best, 35-65% accurate.
 Additionally, the company should be expected to be charged for each “lookup,” even if the bank account is not found, which will normally come back as ‘Not Participating,’ ‘Not Found,’ or something to the equivalent.